dlin-me/saasu/README.md

 $api->deleteEntity($toBeDeleted);

 ```
-Note that theh first line of code above passes the uid into the entity constructor.
+Note that the first line of code above passes the uid into the entity constructor.
 This is a handy optional way to set a *uid* to a newly created object.
 All main entity classes accept a uid as an optional parameter to their constructors.